What's the timetable?

 top

-The turbines will be positioned seven metres below low water (about
+The turbines will be positioned seven metres below low water (about 23 feet), meaning

-The harbour mouth is nearly six kilometres wide and the turbines will occupy a small
+turbine area will be restricted.
+The harbour mouth is nearly six kilometres wide

-and below.
+channel.
 Commercial traffic, apart from sand barges, is minimal due to the dangerous

 sandbars at the harbour mouth and the low population of the catchment area.
 The